 BUT: if you target marketing people, then your best bet is 5 seconds to 10 seconds since they open the article for a good read.
-Yup, tested and converted.
-Best conversions.
+Yup, it’s been tested and converted.
+It delivers the best conversions.

-More than that: you can even choose to have the Pop-Up shows when the visitor wants to leave the website.
+More than that: you can even choose to have the Pop-Up show when the visitor wants to leave the website.

-Most people like to subscribe @ this one, because they’ve liked the content on the blog and they realize that “yeah, I should get more stuff like this from these guys.
+Most people like to subscribe to this one because if they’ve liked the content on the blog, they realize that “yeah, I should get more stuff like this from these guys.
 They had cool things on this website.”

 3) Feature Box

 First proposed and made popular by Derek Halpem of Social Triggers, a feature box is a large .. well it’s a Box.